 Students who have cases that start later than 7:30 should assist other students or CRNAs with patient preparation.
 Students should check with the clinical coordinator regarding reassignment whenever cases are canceled, when there are extended breaks between cases, or if the room finishes early.
 Students must also check with the clinical coordinator prior to leaving the operating room area for any reason.
-Students must comply with all department practices regarding time spent out of the department (e.g. 15 minute breaks, 30 minute lunches).
+Students must comply with all department practices regarding time spent out of the department (e.g., 15 minute breaks, 30 minute lunches).
 It is expected that unassigned clinical time will be used for educational endeavors.
 Instructors will evaluate how well you utilize the learning environment.

-Case preparation usually requires that students arrive earlier than 7:00 a.m. (to set up for large cases or unfamiliar situations), and stay past 3:30 p.m. (for continuity of care and educational enrichment).
+Case preparation usually requires that students arrive earlier than 7:00 a.m. (to set up for large cases or unfamiliar situations) and stay past 3:30 p.m. (for continuity of care and educational enrichment).
 Students are encouraged to stay and finish all cases begun before 3:00 pm.
-The afternoon shift begins at 3:00 p.m. and ends at 11:30 p.m.
-The midnight shift extends from 11:00 p.m. to 7:30 a.m.
-Students are expected to continue working towards their terminal objectives on a daily basis.
+Students are expected to continue working towards their terminal objectives daily.

 Each student is required to attend and actively participate in clinical conferences as required by each clinical site.
-Students are also required to compile and maintain a pocket-sized reference book that contains current anesthesia information for use in the clinical area.
 There should be no textbooks or classroom reference notes brought into the operating room.
 It is against operating room infection control policies.